Public Health

 Degree Requirements

-The health informatics concentration consists of a total of fourteen courses: eight required courses, four electives, and satisfactory completion and presentation of a yearlong capstone project.
+The health informatics concentration consists of a total of fourteen courses: seven required courses, five electives, and satisfactory completion and presentation of a yearlong capstone project.
 Students demonstrating a mastery of topics covered by the required courses may replace them with more advanced courses but must receive written permission from the DGS and their adviser prior to enrolling in the substitute courses.
+Additionally, all first-year students must participate in an online Public Health Primer course the summer before their first term.

 Curriculum